Welcome to Residential Design magazine.

 We prefer new construction projects, but will consider an extensive, whole-house remodel or major addition.

-The house must already have been professionally photographed with at least seven or more images, presentation floor plans, and a products specification list.
+The house must already have been professionally photographed with at least 10 or more images, presentation floor plans, and a products specification list.

 We are happy to keep the identity of the client(s) confidential.